-Parents and caregivers meet on the second Sunday or each month to celebrate the joys and trials of raising children.
-Besides being a support and study group, its members also plan fun activities like picnics and occasional retreats.
-To learn more, please contact coordinators Tom Pace, Katy Marcy or Jen Marcy or staff liaisons the Rev. Kay Rackley or Chris Decatur.
+Parents and caregivers meet periodically to celebrate the joys and trials of raising children.
+Besides being a support and study group, its members also plan fun activities like picnics and holiday parties.
+To learn more, please contact Chris Decatur.

-Supper Groups are small groups of parishioners who meet informally each month for shared meals and lively conversation.
-Each person or couple takes a turn hosting the others in their group for a potluck dinner.
-Groups are organized in the fall.
+Supper and Brunch Groups are small groups of parishioners that meet informally each month for shared meals and lively conversation.
+Meals can take place in homes or restaurants.
 This is an excellent way to get to know others at Trinity.
-To join a supper group, please contact coordinators Gayle Cratty or Linda Lee or staff liaison Ginger Bitikofer.
+Contact Linda Lee or congregational associate Ginger Bitikofer.

 All Women are invited to meet monthly for shared meals, devotions, outreach projects and conversation.
 To learn more, please contact Ginger Bitikofer.